1orZero/cli-git-helper/docs/roadmap.md

 ## v0.1.1

-- [ ] Config file support
+- [x] Config file support
   - Support for format of the branch name
   - Support for OpenAI API endpoint and secret
-- [ ] Allow user to use the config file to pass the OpenAI API endpoint and secret
+  - Support branch format (by passing the format to the prompt in the config file)
-- [ ] Allow user to specify the branch format (by passing the format to the prompt in the config file)
+- [ ] Allow user to pass the config file as an argument

 ## v0.1.2